-The VkMenuItem::deactivate() function makes a menu item insensitive so that it does not accept user input (that is, a user cannot select the item):
+The VkMenuItem::deactivate() function makes a menu item insensitive so that it does not accept user input (that is, a user cannot choose the item):

+'''

 void deactivate()

+'''

-When insensitive, the menu item appears "grayed out" when you display the menu to which it belongs.
-You can re-activate a menu item by calling its activate() function.
+When it is insensitive, the menu item appears "grayed out" when you display the menu to which it belongs.
+You can reactivate a menu item by calling its activate() function.

-Note that instead of retaining pointers to all of your menu items and using VkMenuItem::activate() and VkMenuItem::deactivate() to activate and deactivate menu items, you can instead use VkMenu::activateItem() and VkMenu::deactivateItem() respectively.
-The effect is the same no matter which functions you use, though typically you will find it easier to use the VkMenu functions.
-"Activating and Deactivating Items in a Menu" on page 146 describes VkMenuItem::activate() and VkMenuItem::deactivate().
+Note that instead of retaining pointers to all of your menu items and using VkMenuItem::activate() and VkMenuItem::deactivate() to activate and deactivate menu items, you can instead use VkMenu::activateItem() and VkMenu::deactivateItem(), respectively.
+The effect is the same no matter which functions you use, though typically it is easier to use the VkMenu functions.
+"Activating and Deactivating Items in a Menu" on page 143 describes VkMenuItem::activate() and VkMenuItem::deactivate().